YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 where:

-AIMG records are unique to DSE action and exist because those actions do not have a "logical" representation.
+* AIMG records are unique to DSE action and exist because those actions do not have a "logical" representation.

-EPOCH records are status records that record information related to check pointing of the journal.
+* EPOCH records are status records that record information related to check pointing of the journal.

-NCTN records are the transaction numbers of the sequence of critical sections in the process and mark the database blocks of the globals as previously used but no longer in use in the bit maps.
+* NCTN records are the transaction numbers of the sequence of critical sections in the process and mark the database blocks of the globals as previously used but no longer in use in the bit maps.

-PBLK records are the before-image records of the bit maps.
+* PBLK records are the before-image records of the bit maps.

-ALIGN records pad journal records so that every alignsize boundary (set with MUPIP SET -JOURNAL and is visible in DSE DUMP -FILEHEADER output) in the journal file starts with a fresh journal record.
+* ALIGN records pad journal records so that every alignsize boundary (set with MUPIP SET JOURNAL and is visible in DSE DUMP FILEHEADER output) in the journal file starts with a fresh journal record.
 The sole purpose of these records is to help speed up journal recovery.

 Legend (All hexadecimal fields have a 0x prefix.
 All numeric fields otherwise are decimal):